- Table of Contents

 When this option is selected, subscribers that are active and not included in this import will have their status updated to “deactivated” upon completion of this import.

-Each file that’s imported can use commas or tabs as field separators.
-In other words, CSV and TSV files are supported.
+Each file that’s imported can use commas, tabs, or semicolons as field separators.
+In other words, CSV, TSV, and SSV files are supported.

 The default import options select commas (